TransposeData/docs/docs/SQL/tables/Protocol Layer/ENS Names/ens_names.md

 # ENS Names

-The `ens_names` table provides indexed views of all ENS names on Ethereum, with continuous background refreshing of ENS data and ownership.
+The `ens_names` table provides indexed views of all ENS names on a specific chain, with continuous background refreshing of ENS data and ownership.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |